 It allows me to empathize with others when they can empathize with me.
 I love how we have formed or can form work cells that fall apart and after months we put ourselves back together with a few other members and do wonderful things.

-I love today because even though we have a high sense of urgency for me, to be resolute, it doesn’t create anxiety for me and that’s quality of life.
+I love today because even though we have a high sense of urgency for me, to be resolute, it doesn’t create anxiety.
 So what I could tell you is that of freedom, it doesn’t even make me happy to have a fixed salary.
 It makes me happy to go out, to go after a commission because I had never worked like that before.
 And this knowing literally that I don’t belong to anybody, it makes me happy.

 How is Ceci outside of work?

 Ceci: I am a very transparent person.
 The truth is that sometimes my body language speaks faster than my verbal language.
 So, if something pleases me, you will notice it because my look or my smile interrupts everything.
-Now with the glance cover you will know it.
-If something doesn’t please me, if something saddens me is that something moves me.
+Now with a glance cover, you will know it.
+If something doesn’t please me, if something saddens me that something moves me.

 She shared with us some tips for people who want to start with Logotherapy: